Observability Robustness under Sensor Failures: a Computational Perspective: Problem Formulations

-In the field of cyber-physical security, it is of both theoretical and practical interest to know whether a given system like (\ref{plant Eq}) can preserve its observability under the removal of a cardinality-constrained set of sensors \cite{fawzi2014secure,shoukry2015event,mitra2019byzantine, an2019distributed}.
-As mentioned earlier, this is not only related to the ability of unique reconstruction of system states under adversarial sensor attacks, but also significant to measure observability robustness/resilience under denial-of-service attacks on sensors.
 We say System (\ref{plant Eq}) is $s$-robust observable, $s\in \mathbb{N}$, if under the removal of arbitrary $s$ sensors, the resulting system is still observable.
-To measure such observability robustness/resilience, the following minSRO is considered. {\begin{problem} Given $(A,C)$ in (\ref{plant Eq})
+To measure such observability robustness/resilience, the following minSRO is considered.